 Action Approximate Distance from BRF Project Area Description Timing and Reasonable Foreseeability Synchronous Condensers At BRF (in project area) After BRF is decommissioned and deconstructed, there is an option for the site to utilize synchronous condensers, which would provide additional means for transmission system stability.
 Synchronous condensers help provide stability to the transmission systems' inertia and voltage support that are lost as the coal units are retired and replaced with much smaller generating sources with less mass.
-If synchronous condensers are installed and utilized, the existing generator would be connected to the transmission system directly via a breaker.
+If TVA decides to install and utilize synchronous condensers at BRF, the turbine bay of the powerhouse and the intake structure would be retained onsite, as described under Alternative B in Section 2.1.2 of this EA.
+The existing generator would be connected to the transmission system directly via a breaker.
 Some new equipment would need to be installed to modify or size-match the generator auxiliaries.
-Cooling would be provided by installing a closed loop water and glycol loop with fans and a radiator to discharge heat to air, which would eliminate the need for pulling and discharging water from the river.
 More studies would need to be conducted to determine the viability of using these units.
 Timing of potential installation depends on additional studies; however, the synchronous condensers could be installed in 2024 and operating as soon as Spring of 2024.
 If this project is determined to be viable, a separate NEPA review would be conducted.
 Reasonably Foreseeable Future Tennessee Department of Transportation (TDOT) Edgemoor Road and Edgemoor Road Bridge Expansion Adjacent to project area Approximately 3.6 miles of Edgemoor Road from SR-62 to near Melton Lake Drive and another 3.6 miles from near Melton Lake Drive to SR-9, which includes the stretch of road on which BRF is located, would be widened from two lanes to four lanes with a median and/or center turn lane.
 This project would also include bicycle and pedestrian facilities and a new bridge.
 At this time, these projects are candidate projects for Fiscal years 2021 to 2023 with estimated completion to be in 2026 (TDOT 2019).
 Reasonably Foreseeable Future TRISO-X Fuel Fabrication Facility 12 miles southwest Construction and operation of a fuel fabrication facility to produce nuclear fuel to support next generation reactors in the energy, aerospace, chemical, and defense sectors.
 A construction permit application has been submitted to the U.S. Nuclear Regulatory Commission for review.
 Preconstruction activities have begun, and initial operations are planned for 2025.
 Present, Reasonably Foreseeable Future